TopOfMinds/dbt_datavault/README.md

 Example usage can be found [here](https://github.com/TopOfMinds/dbt_datavault_example).

 ## Reference
-The data vault objects can often depend directly on source data.
-If the source data is to far awy from what is needed in the data vault templates then stage models can be created as a first step.
+The Data vault objects can often depend directly on source data.
+If the source data is to far away from what is needed in the Data vault templates then stage models can be created as a first step.

 ### Hub